tebelorg/Tist/README.md

 Enhancements|feel free to review and suggest new features

 # License
-TA.Gist is open-source software released under the MIT license
+Tist is open-source software released under the MIT license